jordanclarkedev/bitdicebot/README.md

 # Blades in the Dicebot
 A Discord bot custom made for Blades in the Dark.

+Simpler syntax and clearer results.
+Handles 0d, critical results and resistances rolls.
+Also has a cute name.

+Compatile with all bots, and works well with Sidekick due to non-overlapping syntax.

 If you've found any issues or improvements it could use, file a bug!

 ## How to install